 - Mueller did not press obstruction-of-justice charges, but not for lack of evidence.
 In fact, he found many instances in which Trump had tried to frustrate the investigation, but at key moments his underlings refused to carry out his orders.
 (It is also the Justice Department’s opinion that a sitting president cannot be indicted.)

 - Attorney General William Barr and Secretary of the Treasury Steven Mnuchin are refusing to share the unredacted Mueller report and the president’s tax returns with Congress.

-- Trump’s attorney, Rudy Giuliani, said he planned to ask a foreign government (Ukraine) to investigate a political rival (Joe Biden), only to cancel those plans at the last minute on Friday.
+- Trump’s attorney, Rudy Giuliani, planned to ask a foreign government (Ukraine) to investigate a political rival (Joe Biden), only to cancel those plans at the last minute on Friday.

 - Yet another prominent Trump supporter has been arrested.

 - Trump has again raised tariffs on Chinese imports and still falsely claims that China, not American consumers, will pay the costs.

 - The Departments of Defense and Homeland Security are led by acting secretaries.
 Trump is on track to have the highest turnover rate in his cabinet of any modern president.